Official-Codaisseur-Graduate/lisa-client-dialogflow/README.md

 3) Make the server available online using either serveo or a heroku link<br>
   To use Serveo, run this in your terminal window:
     ```
     $ ssh -R 80:localhost:5000 serveo.net
     ```
     You might need to type `yes` if a warning is thrown.
 The https link in green is your server URL

     Serveo is a nice tool to use while developing: https://serveo.net/ It streams your server to the adress Serveo sets up for you.
 You can use this adress in DialogFlow/fulfillment.
-    The link look likes this:(this one does not work) https://dialogflow.cloud.google.com/#/agent/<random numbers and letters>/fulfillment
+    The link look likes this:(this one does not work) https://dialogflow.cloud.google.com/#/agent/`<random numbers and letters>`/fulfillment

 4) Connect LISA to your local database:<br>
-  Log in to her development account [here](https://dialogflow.cloud.google.com/#/agent/4a47a0e1-bb7b-4c50-aad5-b8c1c1e5877c/fulfillment) and add <your server URL>/google-menus you obtained in step 2 as a webhook in the fulfillment tab<br>
+  Log in to her development account [here](https://dialogflow.cloud.google.com/#/agent/4a47a0e1-bb7b-4c50-aad5-b8c1c1e5877c/fulfillment) and add `<your server URl>`/google-menus you obtained in step 2 as a webhook in the fulfillment tab<br>
   Google ID: lisbluewinlis@gmail.com<br>
   For the password, please contact Rein<br>
   <br>